JeremiahDavid/glue/docs/Industry-opportunities/smaller-manufacturing-problem-opportunity-ranking.md

 - Broader scores are a **blend**; always segment interviews before locking roadmap
 - Process/MES-heavy plants may have less Excel chaos but **harder** access / stronger incumbent ERP analytics
 - Commodity manufacturers may care more about **cost & inventory** than billing gaps — validate before assuming #1 still wins in that cohort
+- Fishbowl/Cin7 + accounting is validation-only because native integrations cover core transaction flow; do not score billing novelty as 5 without evidence of material residual failures.

 ---